 The HVAC/Mechanical Shop provides routine maintenance and repair of heating and ventilation systems.
 Contact the Service Center regarding problems related to heating and ventilation.

-The Lock Shop is responsible for issuing keys and for repair and replacement of lock sets in all College buildings.
+The Lock Shop is responsible for issuing keys and for repair and replacement of lock sets in all college buildings.
 Keys are issued to individuals after they submit a Key Requisition Form approved by their Department Head.
 Requisitions can be obtained from the Lock Shop located at the Service Building.
 Keys can be picked up from the Locksmith 24 hours after the requisition is received.
 The Lock Shop maintains a record of all keys issued.
 For your security, keys should never be duplicated.
 Lock changes may be requested through the Service Center.
 There may be a charge for lock changes that are necessary because of a lost key.
-Special or unusual requests for lock changes and modifications that are approved will be provided as a Reimbursable Service.
+Special or unusual requests for lock changes and modifications that are approved will be provided as a chargeable service.
 Please see Key and Lock Policy for specific details.

-The Mechanical Shop provides routine maintenance, alteration, and additions to building plumbing systems including: sewers, domestic water systems, drains, plumbing fixtures, and basic repairs.
+The Mechanical Shop provides routine maintenance, alteration, and additions to building plumbing systems including sewers, domestic water systems, drains, plumbing fixtures, and basic repairs.
 The Mechanical Shop also services the campus steam and condensate systems.

 College owned vehicles are provided to facilitate college business and may be reserved through the ACPD Dispatch Center. https://www.amherst.edu/mm/46783